Video Game: Sonic the Hedgehog Chaos

 - One-Hit KO: The second part of the Final Boss, which will kill the player in one hit even with rings on hand.
 Thankfully, it works the other way around.

 - Rearrange the Song:

-- Recurring Riff: Mecha Green Hill's theme is You Can Do Anything.
-It's also part of the final boss theme and invincibility theme.
+- Recurring Riff: Mecha Green Hill Zone's theme is You Can Do Anything.
+It's also part of the Final Boss theme and invincibility theme.